eathren/rust-algos/README.md

 Run <code>cargo test</code> in the terminal.

+Difficulty is on a 1 - 10 scale.
+One being the harder, and 10 easier.

 |   #	|   Title	|    Difficulty 	|
 |---	|--------	|-----------------|
 | 5   | [Multiples of 3 and 5](https://github.com/eathren/rust-algos/tree/master/multiples-of-3-or-5) | 6 |